magento/devdocs/guides/v1.0/migration/migration-tool-internal-spec.md

 Areas:

-* *source* - contains rules of source database.
+* *source* - contains rules of source database

-* *destination* - contains rules of destination database.
+* *destination* - contains rules of destination database

 Options:

-* *ignore* - document or field marked with this option will be ignored and not transferred to destination document.
+* *ignore* - document or field marked with this option will be ignored and not transferred to destination document

 * *rename* - describes name relations between documents with the different name.
-In a case when destination document name is not the same with the source document - you can use rename option to set source document name similar to destination table name.
+In a case when destination document name is not the same with the source document - you can use rename option to set source document name similar to destination table name

 * *move* - sets rule to move specified field from source document to destination document.
 NOTE: destination document name should be the same with the source document name.
-If source and destination document names are different - you need to use rename option for document that contains moved field.
+If source and destination document names are different - you need to use rename option for document that contains moved field

-* *transform* - is a option that allows user to migrate fields according to behavior described in handlers.
+* *transform* - is a option that allows user to migrate fields according to behavior described in handlers

 * *handler* - describes transformation behavior for fields.
 To call the handler you need to specify a handler class name in a <handler> tag.
-Use <param> tag with the parameter name and value data to pass it to handler.
+Use <param> tag with the parameter name and value data to pass it to handler

 **Source** available operations:
 <table>